ibigbug/ibigbug.github.com/_posts/2017-09-02-how-to-play-golang-with-gdb-and-python.md

 ## Using gdb + python

-We can still use *gdb* plus some gdb python extension scripts to do it.
+We can also use *gdb* plus some gdb python extension scripts to do it.

 ### The basic idea